jonathanputra23/OnlineProducts/README.md

 # OnlineProducts
  Simple API Server with CRUD using Python Django Framework.
+ Example of this repo is hosted on https://django-onlineproduct.herokuapp.com/

 # How to use
 Go into virtual environment by using this command: